Akinori

 liquefaction of waste plastic, especially polypropylene,

-polyethylene, and polystyrene by using the thermal decomposition
+polyethylene, and polystyrene by using the thermal

-is used for the dual-fuel engine, the liquefied product oil and
+that the off-gas is used for the dual-fuel engine, the

-the off-gas can be utilized to the fullest.
+liquefied product oil and the off-gas can be utilized to the

 [0092] In the conventional apparatus for conversion-to-oil, if

-too much quantity of plastic pieces is fed, or a large quantity
+too much quantity of plastic pieces is fed, or a large

-melting process unfavorably, which is so-called clogging
+plastic during the melting process unfavorably, which is

-phenomenon.
-On the other hand, in the embodiment of the present
+so-called clogging phenomenon.
+On the other hand, in the

-invention, the melting unit is constructed like an injection
+embodiment of the present invention, the melting unit is

-molding machine to melt plastic pieces into plastic gel by
+constructed like an injection molding machine to melt plastic

-frictional heating and heat from heaters and feed the plastic
+pieces into plastic gel by frictional heating and heat from

-gel to the decomposing unit.
-Thus, the variously mixed plastic
+heaters and feed the plastic gel to the decomposing unit.

-pieces can be surely melted without clogging the melting unit
+without clogging the melting unit and the clogging phenomenon

-and the clogging phenomenon can be prevented and plastic can be
+can be prevented and plastic can be efficiently treated.

 [0093] Further, in the case that the catalyst cylinder for

-treating PE is employed, the vaporized gas does not always pass
+treating PE is employed, the vaporized gas does not always

-through the catalyst cylinder of the decomposing unit but
+pass through the catalyst cylinder of the decomposing unit but

 partially comes in the residue takeout unit, which could be